yncyrydybyl/ride2go/README.md

 * Install redis (>= 2.2.12) from http://redis.io/download
 * Execute `npm install`.
 This will install a bunch of modules as required by package.json, including jade, socket.io, coffee, mocha, etc.

 If you are not using nvm, you may have to add node_modules/.bin to your PATH and node_modules to your NODE_PATH in order for the modules and their executables to be available.

+## Install bower and required brower components ##

+* Just for this step, install and use a second node.js with a version >= 0.8 via

+    nvm install v0.8.12
+    nvm use v0.8.12

+* Install bower

+    npm -g install bower

+* Install bower components

+    bower install

+* Switch back to the regular node.js via `nvm use $VERSION`

 ## Compile coffeescript files ##